One day in Xico – Pueblo Magico of Veracruz

 Disclaimer: This page may contain affiliate links.
 If you make a purchase using one of those links, I may earn a commission at zero cost for you.
 Please see my disclaimer policy here.
 Boundless Roads is by no means liable for any purchase of tours, tickets, and any other online reservation that are made with any third-party provider.

 The name is actually Xicochimalco, home of the prehispanic civilization of the Totonacas.
-Xico is nestled among the hills of the Eastern Sierra Madre with an altitude of 1270 mt (about 3700ft), with an extention of about 42 km2 and with a population of 33.000 souls.
+Xico is nestled among the hills of the Eastern Sierra Madre with an altitude of 1270 mt (about 3700ft), with an extension of about 42 km2, and with a population of 33.000 souls.

-I only went for half a day visit and I regreted not staying a little longer, but hey, I made the most of it anyway.
+I only went for half a day visit and I regretted not staying a little longer, but I made the most of it anyway.
 From Xalapa, where I was staying, it’s just 30 minutes drive, actually a beautiful drive among the lush vegetation of the countryside.

-How to get there from Xalapa: From Parque Revolucion you have buses every 10/15 minutes, on weekend are a little less frequent but there is still a good service.
+From Parque Revolucion, you have buses every 10/15 minutes, on weekend are a little less frequent but there is still a good service.

-Xico has been named by the Secretary of Tourism of Veracruz, the “Jewel of Veracruz” for looking after the conservation of its cultural heritage and its natural resources and for its conciousness on sustainable developement.
+Xico has been named by the Secretary of Tourism of Veracruz, the “Jewel of Veracruz” for looking after the conservation of its cultural heritage and its natural resources and for its consciousness on sustainable development.

-There is something magic among this quircky little town, be it the kindness of the people, the hilly paved roads, or the brighty coloured houses, the lush vegetation surrounding it.
+There is something magic among this quircky little town, be it the kindness of the people, the hilly paved roads, or the bright colored houses, the lush vegetation surrounding it.
 Xico is located in one of the Zonas cafeteras, the regions where coffe’ is grown one of the prides of Veracruz .